masalachai/epp-rtk-java-extras/README.md

 3) A method to fetch the greeting in XML form

 There are more unorganized modifications for EPP RTK that I am using.
-I will release those as well after some refactoring.
+The EPP extensions that I've added can be [found here](https://github.com/masalachai/epp-rtk-java-extensions)

 To build the library, just clone the repo and run the ant build script.
 It builds with Bouncy Castle 1.5 and EPP RTK 0.9.9.